 At the Augusta firm of Alex M. Brown Law, LLC, we are proud to help you find lasting legal solutions to your family law concerns.
-Attorney Alex M. Brown has nearly a decade of experience in the following areas, among others:
+Attorney Alex M. Brown has 14 years of experience handling family law cases.

 We understand the complex nuances of high net worth divorce, including those that involve closely held businesses, stock options, retirement accounts, investment property, real estate and other significant assets.
 Let our lawyer answer all your questions such as: